OndrejNepozitek/Edgar-Unity/docs/guides/room-template-customization.md

 In this guide, we will cover:

 1. How to **override the default structure of tilemap layers**
-2. How to **customize room templates** e.g. by automatically adding additional gameobject/components
+2. How to **customize room templates** e.g. by automatically adding additional game objects/components

 ## Tilemap layers

-Each room template comes with a set of tilemap layers that are all children of the *Tilemaps* gameobject in the room template.
+Each room template comes with a set of tilemap layers that are all children of the *Tilemaps* game object in the room template.
 For dungeon room templates, we usually want a tilemap layer for wall tiles, floor tiles, etc. We tried to provide a reasonable default setup but it is expected that users may want to use a different structure.

 To override the default structure of tilemaps, we first have to create a class that inherits from the `TilemapLayersHandlerBase` class.
 Below is a commented example of how to do that.